NATIONAL GRADUATE SURVEY

 HOW TO PARTCIPATE

-Recently, you have received an SMS on your cell phone cordially inviting you to participate in the National Graduate Survey, a survey of graduates who completed their studies in the year 2014, 2015 and 2016.
+Recently, you have received an Email and/or SMS on your cell phone cordially inviting you to participate in the National Graduate Survey, a survey of graduates who completed their studies in the year 2017 and 2018.
 Here you will find further information about the survey and how to access the online questionnaire.
-You should use the pin number provided to you in the sms or your student number to access the questionnaire.
+You should use the pin number provided to you in the email and/or sms or your student number to access the questionnaire.

 What are Tracer Studies?